yousafkhamza/ckube/README.md

-# kubectl-columns Tool
+# ckube Tool

 ## Overview

-The `kubectl-columns` tool is designed to enhance the usability of `kubectl` by allowing users to easily specify custom columns for Kubernetes resources.
+The `ckube` tool is designed to enhance the usability of `kubectl` by allowing users to easily specify custom columns for Kubernetes resources.
 This tool eliminates the need to remember complex JSONPath expressions for custom column output formats.

 ## Features